Stealing: the Experienced Creative Life

 Pablo Picasso said “Art is theft.”
 In his book “Steal Like an Artist” Austin Kleon says it this way: “First you figure out what’s worth stealing, then you move on to the next thing.”

 In music, we all know the sounds and progressions, the rhythms and beats, the melody and harmony lines have probably been used a thousand times before, but we are bringing something to it that is fresh.
+We are rearranging the old in a new way.
 That is the beauty of this kind of ‘stealing’.

 It’s actually quite liberating.
 Like Austin says (again in “Steal Like an Artist”): “If we’re free from the burden of trying to be completely original, we can stop trying to make something out of nothing, and we can embrace influence instead of running away from it.”
 Well said.

-What is stealing creative not?
+What is stealing creatively not?
 It’s not simply copying and pasting.
-It’s finding good and throwing out the bad.
-Then taking that as an inspiration.
+Of course, when looking for inspiration, it must always be done (and executed) with healthy ethics.
+Instead, it should be finding the good and throwing out the bad.
+Then taking that as inspiration.
 Even a starting place from which to build something is fresh and inspiring to others.

 So what is it that inspires you?
 Are you seeing, hearing, feeling, reading, watching, listening to something that is worthwhile to you?
 Take it.
 Steal it.
 Create it.